 When asked about the future, his response is a sigh.
 He says, “We are in war.”
 “A destructive war against Lebanon.”
 We hope for peace but are prepared for any eventuality.”

 Hassan Manna is also prepared for the worst.
 He is staying in Tyre, as the war tightens.
-He is still for business in the small coffee shop that he has been running for the last 14 years.
+He is still open for business in the small coffee shop that he has been running for the last 14 years.
 Locals still stop by to chat and get reassurance from the small plastic cups filled with sweet coffee.

-Hassan said, “I won’t leave country.”
+Hassan said, “I won’t leave my country.”
 Hassan told me, “I won’t be leaving my home.”
 I’m staying at home with my family.
 I don’t fear them (the Israelis).

-“The whole has come out to the streets.”
+“The whole world has come out to the streets.”
 We don’t wish to be humiliated in such a way.

 “Let me die in my house.”